 Let’s first find out what Vaseline actually is.

 What is Vaseline?

-Vaseline is made of petroleum jelly, which surprisingly, is a byproduct of petroleum (hence the same) and a byproduct of the crude oil refining process.
+Vaseline is made of petroleum jelly, which not surprisingly, is a byproduct of petroleum (hence the name) and a byproduct of the crude oil refining process.

 It was first discovered by rig workers who noticed it building upon the machinery and in the bottom of empty oil barrels.